The Atari Hotel plans are ludicrous

 It’s nostalgia, innit.
 That’s why they’re slipping DeLoreans into their marketing images, too.
 Tired, hollow nostalgia for a future that never came.
 But I am impressed the Atari logo is such a strong and enduring symbol, with three lines able to evoke so much of an era and conjure such strong feelings.
 Three decades on, the logo designed by George Opperman still conjures up roasty-toasty memories in enough people for an Atari Hotel to seem a good idea to anyone.
 The logo honks of the 80s in a way that hasn’t become naff or ironic.
 Of course the proposed design looks like the logo.
 What else could it look like?

 Atari today have: a logo; a vague memory of yesteryear; and loads of weird desperate-seeming business plans.
-By god, I hope I never to rest my head upon the pillows of its mausoleum, shower in its tepid nostalgia, or eat its reheated memories at a breakfast buffet.
+By god, I hope never to rest my head upon the pillows of its mausoleum, shower in its tepid nostalgia, or eat its reheated memories at a breakfast buffet.